-->

 The presiding deity is Lord Shiva and the temple has been in existence even before 600 AD.
 Legend has it that Goddess Parvati, worshipped Lord Shiva under a mango tree for several years.
 The mango tree still exists in this temple.
 Each branch of the tree is said to bear a different variety of mango.

 Varadharaja Perumal Temple or Hastagiri or Attiyuran is a Hindu temple dedicated to Lord Vishnu .It is one of the Divya Desams, the 108 temples of Vishnu believed to have been visited by the 12 poet saints, or Alwars.
-It is located in a suburb of Kanchipuram.
+Further, it is located in a suburb of Kanchipuram.
 It is known as the Vishnu Kanchi, that is home to many famous Vishnu temples.
 Above all, One of the greatest Hindu scholars of Visishta Advaita philosophy, Ramanuja, is believed to have resided in this temple.-WIKI

 This temple is dedicated to Lord Vishnu who granted a boon to Brahma.
-The temple was named Varadaraja(bestower of boon) Perumal temple.
-The temple is large and has five courtyards, the deity of Lord Vishnu is in a standing posture.
+The temple was named Varadaraja (bestower of boon) Perumal temple.
+It is a large temple and has five courtyards, the deity of Lord Vishnu is in a standing posture.

 Also known as the Ooragathan temple is dedicated to Lord Vishnu.
 The deity is depicted as the Lord holding the right leg high representing the Vamana Avataar (the Lord’s incarnation as a dwarf) where he teaches a lesson to the demon king Bali.

-The Kanchi Kailasanathar temple is the oldest structure in Kanchipuram.
-It is dedicated to the Lord Shiva, and is known for its historical importance.
-The temple was built from 685-705 AD by a Rajasimha (Narasimhavarman II) ruler of the Pallava Dynasty.
+As a matter of fact, the temple was built from 685-705 AD by a Rajasimha (Narasimhavarman II) ruler of the Pallava Dynasty.
 The low-slung sandstone compound contains a large number of carvings, including many half-animal deities which were popular during the early Dravidian architectural period.
 In addition, the structure contains 58 small shrines which are dedicated to various forms of Shiva.
 WIKI

 However, this temple is known for its intricate carvings and the temple is under the care of Archaeological Survey of India.
-They are intact, trying to restore the temple to its original glory.
+They are in fact, trying to restore the temple to its original glory.
 It is interesting to note that there is a tunnel in this temple which is supposed to represent the passage of life.
 The entry is narrow and the devotees have to crawl through it to the exit, which is also narrow, thus representing birth and death.

 Contributed by Manjula

-20/09/2021 at 2:18 pmGood information.
+Good information.
 Lucky me I ran across your site by chance (stumbleupon).

 I have book-marked it for later!